 Features include: activity timelines; billing summary; calendars; conflict of interest checking; automatically file and name documents for easy management; auto-fill documents; and custom client information collection for different areas of law.

-Designed with focus on automating an office workflow for lower costs and hight quality output.
+Designed with focus on automating an office workflow for lower costs and higher quality output.
 Each practice area has custom workflows to follow a prescribed series of steps.
 Offers a client login portal similar to an online travel booking system to reduce the inbound call volume of clients looking for status updates.

 Security features include "secure document exchange" to avoid email messages and attachments from sitting on servers in foreign countries.
 Files and folders are configured for clients to access along with an audit trail of document access.